Catastrophic battles and brutal failures: The first few months of World War One

 As the German army invaded France through Belgium, they also invaded Russia through East Prussia.

 This led to the famous Battle of Tannenberg.
-This would become known as one of the first major battles of on the eastern front of World War One.
+This would become known as one of the first major battles on the eastern front of World War One.

 Before this battle, the Russians had been planning to invade Germany through East Prussia.